 San Francisco, CA

 In recent years, Silicon Valley has been a hot spot for attracting immigrants.
 Centered in San Francisco, the tech industry has boomed all over the Bay Area, including in places like San Jose, Mountain View, Palo Alto, Sunnyvale, and Oakland.
 Indeed, many of the largest American companies are now headquartered in Northern California.
 Not only are many of these firms founded by immigrants, but they now require highly skilled immigrant labor to be able to thrive.
 There are many legal avenues available for immigrants seeking to work in these advanced industries, including H-1B visas, among other employment visas.
+If you are in need of counsel from one of the best immigration lawyers in Southern California don’t hesitate to contact us.
+213-262-2000.

 We Provide Immigration Help in California